Rossheper/Filtering-GPS/README.md

 # Filtering-GPS
-Filtering navigation data of GPS, GLO and INS
+Filtering navigation data of GPS, GLO and INS.
+Filtering the data using a Kalman filter (FK).